-Gaborik was dealt to the Blue Jackets Wednesday, just before the NHL's afternoon trade deadline, for center Derick Brassard, right wing Derek Dorsett, defenseman John Moore and a sixth-round pick in the 2014 draft.
+Gaborik was dealt to the Blue Jackets on Wednesday, just before the NHL's afternoon trade deadline, for center Derick Brassard, injured right wing Derek Dorsett, defenseman John Moore and a sixth-round pick in the 2014 draft.

 Gaborik waived a no-movement clause in order to allow the deal to be completed.

 It was the second big trade for the playoff-hopeful Rangers in two days.
-On Tuesday night, the New York acquired forward Ryane Clowe from the San Jose Sharks for a package of three draft picks.
+On Tuesday night, New York acquired forward Ryane Clowe from the San Jose Sharks for a package of three draft picks.

 New York and Columbus have become big-time trading partners in recent times.